demisto/content/Packs/Jira/Integrations/JiraV3/README.md

 1. Log in to Jira as a user with `Jira Administrator` permissions.
 2. Click the Jira Administration tab (the gear icon found in the top right corner) and click **Applications**.
 3. To create a new `Application link`, which will be used to integrate Cortex XSOAR with Jira:
     a.
 Click **Application links** under `Integrations`, found on the left side menu.
     b.
 Click **Create link** and choose **External application** with the **Incoming** direction.
-4. Fill in the required details as explained in the page and choose the permission **Write**.
+4. Fill in the required details as explained in the page, by inserting a Callback URL, and choosing the permission Write.
 5. Once the link is created, you will be able to see `Client ID`, and the `Client secret`, which are required in the configuration screen.
 Copy these values and paste them into the respective fields in the configuration screen.

-#### OnPrem Scopes
+##### OnPrem Scopes

 Write

-##### Authorization Flow In Cortex XSOAR
+#### OAuth 2.0 authorization Flow In Cortex XSOAR

-1. Create the authentication application as explained in the [Authentication](#authentication) section.
+1. Create the authentication application as explained in the [OAuth 2.0](#oauth-20) section.
 2. Run the command `!jira-oauth-start`, where you will be presented with a URL to authenticate yourself.
-3. After authenticating, you will be redirected to the configured callback URL, where you will retrieve the authorization code provided as a query parameter called `code`.
+3. After authenticating, you will be redirected to the configured *Callback URL*, where you will retrieve the authorization code provided as a query parameter called `code`.
 4. Insert the retrieved authorization code as an argument to the `!jira-oauth-complete` command.
 5. Run the `!jira-oauth-test` to test the connection of the instance.